Get Help Today(877) 648-4288

 Another study found that 11.8% of all drug-related emergency room visits mentioned the use of MDMA alone or amongst other substances.
 The majority of these patients were between 18 to 20 years old.

 MDMA is used almost equally amongst genders, although males tend to take Ecstasy in larger doses while females use more frequently.
-On top of that, LGBTQ+ people are more likely to have used MDMA in the past 30 days when compared to their heterosexual counterparts.
+In addition to that, LGBTQ+ people are more likely to have used MDMA in the past 30 days when compared to their heterosexual counterparts.

 Help is out there